firewalld/firewalld.github.io/blog/_posts/2020-09-02-policy-objects-introduction.md

 # firewall-cmd --policy mypolicy --add-ingress-zone external
 ```

-Making a policy got inactive is done by emptying the ingress and/or the egress
+Making a policy go inactive is done by emptying the ingress and/or the egress
 zone list.

 ```